Wondering how your company can benefit from Viral Marketing?

 Step 2: Understand The Limits Of Going Viral

 Before getting too optimistic about your viral marketing campaign, you must first understand the limits of going viral.

 Not everything you create will go viral, but after each campaign, you will learn the best ways to optimize your content for better results going forwards.

 Step 3: Know Your Target Audience

-In order to go viral you must start understanding who you are targeting.
-What do your target audience like?
-What are they most responsive to?
+To go viral, you must start understanding who you are targeting.
+What does your target audience like?
+What are the most responsive to?